alfredogomez2005/alfredogomez.github.io/index.md

 ```
 ![CS 405 Buffer Overflow Debug](https://user-images.githubusercontent.com/79815877/172033460-b2fd6647-3391-4b5b-bf37-496812ecfd58.jpg)

 As you can see if you run the code, it does not output correctly.
 My enhancement for this specific project is to figure out what the solution is and execute the code correctly.
 Something is either written incorrectly or I'm missing something.
+The reason this project was chosen was because when I initially took this course, this was one of the projects that I never completed.

 **UPDATE